phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

      - Report: Report other information that is required by the homework.
      - Contributions: How each group member contributes to the project.
 - The repository should have all the necessary code and files to replicate the installation and usage in your README.md file.
-- Each team only needs to submit one repository.
-We will grade your homework based on the repository and all the team members' will receive the same grade.
+- Each squad only needs to submit one repository.
+We will grade your homework based on the repository and all the squad members' will receive the same grade.